Welcome to Nursery!

 At Redhill, we work as a team to embed our school values, creating an ethos of respect and ambition.
 Adults act as role models for children, helping them to develop good learning behaviours and remain safe.
 We feel that children’s ability to identify, express and regulate their own emotions is vital for their ability to achieve in later life.
 Using stories, songs and role play, we help children to build resilience, form relationships and develop their self-esteem.

-In nursery, understand the importance of developing children’s speech and language development, in order to create early readers.
+In nursery, we understand the importance of developing children’s speech and language development, in order to create early readers.
 We prioritise talk, providing opportunities and time for children to have conversations and ask questions.
 Nursery children develop their attention and listening skills so that they can recognise, hear and say simple phonics sounds.
 We value sharing high quality texts with children.
 Adults champion reading and help children to develop a passion for stories and storytelling.
 We use a range of stories to widen children’s vocabulary and deepen their knowledge.

 Adults carefully plan practical and purposeful activities to introduce and embed mathematical knowledge and skills.
 In Nursery, children are asked to practise counting and engage in problem solving in their play.
 This will help them to develop and embed basic number sense ensuring they are ready for more complex mathematical concepts in the future.
 They will explore shape and measure first-hand, through construction, cooking activities and sensory play.
 We support children to develop and embed basic maths knowledge and use progressive maths vocabulary by sharing number stories and songs.